jeffThompson/DesigningWithData/Assignments/Week12_FinalProject.md

 * An Are.na channel with research clippings (annotated links, images, etc) with at least 30 sources
 * An `8.5x11"` version of your project's "question"
+* Small-group presentation of your project's topic and data
+* Finished visualization, with documentation uploaded to Canvas

 ### FOR WED, APRIL 18